Jeonghun-Suh/pipyproject/ServerSoftware/README.md

 # Software for Linux CentOS 7 Server

+Author: Jeonghun Suh(Dep. of Physics, KAIST, Email: chemist1104@kaist.ac.kr)

+Date: Feb 14, 2018

+Brief: This is for CentOS 7 Linux server with Raspberry Pi 3 clients

 ## FTP server setup
 This program is for CentOS 7 Linux server (I think the other UNIX based OSs will be OK.) .